alibaghernejad/FScrobble-www/README.md

 # FScrobble-www:
-The Home page for [**FScrobble**](https://github.com/alibaghernejad/FScrobble).
+The Home/Landing page for [**FScrobble**](https://github.com/alibaghernejad/FScrobble).
 An efficent **Music Scrobbling Service**, written in F# and .NET
-If you are looking for detailed instructions on how to use this service, please refer to the documentation or the guides provided in the repository.

 ![FScrobble-Banner](/src/assets/fscrobble-v0.0.2-banner.png)

-You can find the source code for FScrobble on GitHub: [FScrobble Repository](https://github.com/alibaghernejad/FScrobble).
+If you are looking for detailed instructions on how to use this Landing Page for your projects, please refer to the documentation or the guides provided in the repository. but if you are looking for **FScrobble**: a Music Scrobbling service itself, You can find the source code and detailed use instructions for it on GitHub: [FScrobble Repository](https://github.com/alibaghernejad/FScrobble).

 ## 🎯 Usage Instructions